subdigital/blog/source/_posts/2017-06-21-ultimate-guide-to-json-parsing-with-swift-4.markdown

 To convert this JSON string to a `Beer` instance, we’ll mark our types as `Codable`.

-`Codable` is actually a union type consisting of `Encodable & Decodable`, so if you only care about unidirectional conversion you can just adopt the appropriate protocol.
+`Codable` is actually what Swift calls a _protocol composition type_, consisting of `Encodable & Decodable`, so if you only care about unidirectional conversion you can just adopt the appropriate protocol.
 This is a new feature of Swift 4.

 `Codable` comes with a default implementation, so for many cases you can just adopt this protocol and get useful default behavior **for free**.